wso2/docs-choreo-dev/en/docs/api-proxies.md

 ## Develop a REST API Proxy

 Designing your REST API proxy from scratch involves declaring the resources and the methods that end-user applications should use to access the API.
 Choreo supports spec-driven API Proxy development.
-Therefore, it guides you visually via a Swagger editor to create REST API Proxies that comply with the [Open API Specification] (https://github.com/OAI/OpenAPI-Specification).
+Therefore, it guides you visually via a Swagger editor to create REST API Proxies that comply with the [Open API Specification](https://github.com/OAI/OpenAPI-Specification).
 It is the most widely used standard for declaring HTTP/REST APIs.
 Choreo also allows you to generate your OpenAPI specification through this editor.

 Choreo allows you to easily expose your existing APIs via a REST API proxy and convert it to a managed API.
 You can create a REST API Proxy in Choreo in two ways: